 A peace officer being put into a position where they must use deadly force is one of the most horrific things that can happen in law enforcement.
 It is a decision of last resort that most often happens in a matter of seconds and only when an officer fears for their life because of the violent action of a suspect.
 It is not a decision that is ever made lightly.
 Officers who have been forced to take a life to protect their own, carry the burden of their action with them the rest of their lives.

 For a free society to properly function, the rule of law is vital.
 Our laws must be respected and enforced when violated.
 Everyone deserves equal justice under that law.
-Those entrusted to uphold the law must always be held accountable and their actions open to scrutiny from the very public they serve and protect.
+Those entrusted to uphold the law must always be held accountable and their

 A federal judge last week mistakenly ruled that California’s death penalty is unconstitutional.
 The ruling was not based on any wrongful convictions or denials of any convicted murders constitutional rights.
 The decision was solely on the decades long delays that currently exist between the time a criminal is convicted of first degree murder and the time they are executed.